-Clause 11 of the Illegal Migration Bill appears to preclude potential judicial oversight of the length of detention by requiring that such a period is "reasonably necessary" only in "the opinion of the Secretary of State".
-Consistent with the approach in existing case law, a court may limit its examination to considering whether the Secretary of State had such an opinion, not whether that opinion was reasonable or the Secretary of State had erred in forming that opinion.
+Clause 12 of the Illegal Migration Bill as originally drafted appears to preclude potential judicial oversight of the length of detention by requiring that such a period is "reasonably necessary" only in "the opinion of the Secretary of State".
+Consistent with the approach in existing case law, a court would likely be forced to limit its examination to considering whether the Secretary of State had such an opinion, not whether that opinion was reasonable or the Secretary of State had erred in forming that opinion.
+The introduction of sub-paragraph (7) in Clause 12, by the House of Lords, seeks to remedy this.

-The result is that habeas corpus may be of extremely limited value in securing release from detention, including during the first 28 days, under the detention powers created by the Illegal Migration Bill.
+Habeas corpus may be of extremely limited value in securing release from detention, including during the first 28 days.
 At best, its value would appear to be uncertain.
 It does not, even on a broad reading of when it may apply, replace the crucial role served by immigration bail or judicial review.
 These three distinct avenues for the independent review of detention examine different issues and serve different purposes and, in addition, have varying degrees of accessibility for those detained.